BSC-ES/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 How to generate cmd files
 -------------------------

+The `inspect` command generates the ``.cmd`` files for jobs in an experiment without submitting them.
+This allows you to preview the rendered scripts and verify that all parameters are correctly substituted prior to submission.

-To generate the cmd files of the current non-active jobs experiment, use the command:
+To generate the cmd files of the current **non-active** jobs experiment, use the command:
 ::

     autosubmit inspect EXPID

 EXPID is the experiment identifier.

 Options:

 .. runcmd:: autosubmit inspect -h